acoustic-content-samples/sample-react-traveler-website/README.md

 2. Change Content hub ID (from 'Hub Information' window) in _homepage_ value inside `package.json` in the `acoustic-website-react-sample` folder to the Domain Name with the hub ID (e.g. /hub_id/samples/traveler-website).

-### Uploading contents to Acoustic Content
+### Upload contents to Acoustic Content

 1. Go to the directory where you have a downloaded folder with the Content Model files (it contains sub-folders named _assets, content-types, content, categories_ etc.);
 2. Run `wchtools push -A --dir <Folder_Name>` to push the Content Model to the Hub.
 If your content folder `content-artifacts` is located in a website sample root folder there is also a shortcut `npm run init-content`
 3. Login to Acoustic Content to see that it contains uploaded content inside 'Content Model' and 'Content Library' sections.

-### Enable CORS support for localhost

-To run the local development server you will need to enable CORS support for your tenant.
-To control the CORS enablement for Acoustic Content, go to Settings, Administration, Security tab.
+### Run the site application on a local development server

+1. Enable localhost CORS support for your tenant.
+Login to Acoustic Content and go to Settings, Administration, Security tab.
 Add http://localhost:3000 (or "*" for any domain) and save your settings.

-### Running the App on Local Development Server

-Go to the folder with the application (it contains sub-folders named _src, public_ etc.) and:

-1. Install dependencies by running `npm install`;
+2. Go to the folder with the application (it contains sub-folders named _src, public_ etc.) and install dependencies by running `npm install`.
-2. Run `npm start` that will start the development server and will open the application in the new tab of web-browser on the `localhost`.
+3. Run `npm start` to start the development server and open the application in a new web browser tab on the `localhost`.
-3. Make sure that address your app is running at (i.e. http://localhost:3000) is added in _Trusted domains for cross-origin resource sharing_ in your hub.
-You can check it in _Settings > Administration > Security > Cross-origin resource sharing_

 ### Build and Deploy to Acoustic Content

-_Note:_ If you don't have installed sample locally, please go through sections **Prerequisites**, **Changing the tenant** and from your CLI make sure to install project dependencies by running `npm install`;
+_Note:_ If you haven't installed the sample locally, please go through sections **Prerequisites**, **Changing the tenant** and make sure to install project dependencies by running `npm install`.

-Steps to deploy code of your sample:
+Steps to deploy your sample:

 1. Run `npm run hub-build-deploy` command.
-It will build and deploy the application to the specified hub;
+It will build and deploy the application to the specified hub.
-1. To open the website on Acoustic Content, please use the following link type: _[delivery_URL]/samples/traveler-website/index.html_
+2. To open the website on Acoustic Content, please use the following link type: _[delivery_URL]/samples/traveler-website/index.html_
-1. Note that publishing can take some time for all updates to be available.
+3. Note that publishing can take some time for all updates to be available.
 In case you do not want to wait for the server side akamai cache to time out you can flush the cache via: `wchtools clear --cache`.
-More information can be found here: [Clearing the content delivery network cache](https://github.com/acoustic-content-samples/wchtools-cli#clearing-the-watson-content-hub-content-delivery-network-cache)
+More information can be found here: [Clearing the content delivery network cache](https://github.com/acoustic-content-samples/wchtools-cli#clearing-the-watson-content-hub-content-delivery-network-cache).

-## API Features Overview
+## API Features

-Make sure you explore Acoustic Content's powerful API features.
+Make sure you explore Acoustic Content's powerful delivery API features.
+The

 ### Getting the Contents for the Website via Content Delivery API